Ten career-best publications

 A research monograph containing the results of my PhD study.
 The PhD proposal won the best dissertation proposal award at the European International Business Academy in 1996.
 It was subsequently nominated for the two major dissertation awards in the field.
 Peter Buckley, one of the founding fathers of the International Business discipline recommended it for publication in Edward Elgar’s Horizons in International Business Series, where it was published virtually without changes (beyond removing the statistical appendices).
 I have lost count of the number of PhD students who have contacted me to say that they benefitted greatly from reading the detailed account of my research.
-Although the book deals with a rather specialised topic, it has so far received 93 ISI and 290 GS citations.
+Although the book deals with a rather specialised topic, it has so far received more than 100 ISI and more than 330 GS citations.

 Copyright © 2016 Anne-Wil Harzing.
 All rights reserved.
 Page last modified on Mon 11 Apr 2016 16:59